 Thank goodness there’s nothing like the dreaded mobile stress found in Russian, or the tone system of Chinese!

-German pronunciation of individual sounds is not difficult too difficult for native English speakers, either.
+The pronunciation of individual sounds in German is not too difficult for native English speakers, either.

 In this section, we’ll whizz through some of the main pronunciation points.

 Before we look further, keep three things in mind.

 First, there’s quite a bit of variation within the German-speaking lands.